Worst to First Jerseys: Phoenix Coyotes

-This installment of the Worst to First Jerseys features the Phoenix Coyotes, and part of this series is hosting the full posts on a blog of the team that’s being featured.
-The full version of this post is on the blog Five For Howling.
-You can check it out by clicking here.
+This installment of the Worst to First Jerseys features the Phoenix Coyotes, and part of this series is hosting posts on a blog of the team that’s being featured.
+This post was originally featured on the blog Five For Howling, which can be found by clicking here.
 And much thanks to Jaime from Five For Howling for hosting this post.

 Do you want your team featured?
 I’ll be contacting blogs for each team throughout the year, so keep a look out for it.
 Or, let me know which blog I should be contacting for your favourite team.
 For now, here’s a preview of my post about the Coyotes: